filakhtov/gentoo-use-docs/gnome-extra/nemo.md

 The flag should normally be disabled, as it is mainly targeted for the maintainers, testers and developers.

-### tracker
-Pass the `-Dtracker=true` option to the `meson` build script.
-Integrate Nemo's file searching feature with Tracker indexing tool to provide an ability to lookup files using their contents and metadata, such as the artist of a song or the author of a document.

-This flag should be enabled if there is a need to use Tracker features for searching.

 ### xmp
 Pass a `-Dxmp=true` option to the `meson` build script.
 Integrate with the `libexempi` library to read an XMP (Extensible Metadata Platform) image metadata, such as location, description, subject and others, and display this information in an image file properties dialog.